How Christmas is celebrated around the world

 Bavaria: Mortars away

 In the German region of Bavaria, Christmas is celebrated with a bang—literally.
-The Bavarian highlanders dress in lederhosen and other traditional clothing before firing off handheld mortars into the air.
+The Bavarian highlanders dress in lederhosen and other traditional clothing before firing handheld mortars into the air.
+The custom originates from the pagan idea that loud noises keep evil spirits at bay and officially started with the invention of gunpowder centuries ago.
+The tradition repeats on New Year’s Eve.

 Minasse Wondimu Hailu/Anadolu Agency // Getty Images

 Since most of Ethiopia’s Christian community is Orthodox, the nation celebrates Christmas on Jan.
-7. The festivities are known collectively as Ganna, where revelers traditionally don white robes adorned with bright stripes on their way to church.
+7. The festivities are known collectively as Ganna, where observers of the holiday traditionally don white robes adorned with bright stripes on their way to church.
+Many people fast before attending a mass at dawn the day before Christmas.

 DARRAY // Shutterstock